 Seek support

+Support is invaluable when you are experiencing difficulties with breastfeeding.
 An LLL Leader will have experience with helping mothers and be a sympathetic listener when you need to share your feelings and find a solution.
-You will also find support from your local LLL Group meetings.
+You can also attend your local LLL group meetings.

 Further Reading